ballerina-platform/module-ballerinax-persist.redis/README.md

 ## Issues and projects

-Issues and Projects tabs are disabled for this repository as this is part of the Ballerina standard library.
-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina standard library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+Issues and Projects tabs are disabled for this repository as this is part of the Ballerina library.
+To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina library [parent repository](https://github.com/ballerina-platform/ballerina-library).

 This repository only contains the source code for the package.